From Human Resources

 - 8. Homeowners must complete the sale of their old home and purchase of their new home within 12 months of the effective date of transfer to be eligible to receive services and reimbursements associated with the sale or purchase of homes.

-- The amount of the payment will be equal to one pay period for homeowners and one-half pay period for renters and mobile home owners.
-Should a homeowner elect not to sell his/her home, or elect not to purchase a new home, he/she will receive a one-half pay period lump sum payment.
+- The amount of the payment will be equal to the employee’s salary for one pay period for homeowners and one-half of the employee’s salary for one pay period for renters and mobile home owners.
+Should a homeowner elect not to sell his/her home, or elect not to purchase a new home, he/she will receive a one-half of his/her salary for one pay period in a lump sum payment.

 - 10. Employees should be given a copy of MoDOT Personnel Policy 2000 and a copy of the Employee Relocation Handbook at the time of the job offer, if relocation may be required.
 The handbook gives a description of services provided as well as the terms and conditions for the home selling/buying process, including the home eligibility criteria for the TPA process.
 Employees can also visit the TPA’s website noted in the handbook for additional information.